HuffPost: International editions

+Contributor network

-The site originally published work from both paid reporters and unpaid bloggers through its contributor platform.
+The site originally published work from both paid reporters and unpaid bloggers through its contributor network.

-In February 2011, Visual Art Source, which had been cross-posting material from its website, went on strike against The Huffington Post to protest its writers not being paid.
+In February 2011, Visual Art Source, which had been cross-posting material from its website, went on strike against The Huffington Post to protest against its writers not being paid.
 In March 2011, the strike and the call to boycott was joined and endorsed by the National Writers Union and NewsGuild-CWA; however, the boycott was dropped in October 2011.

-In April 2011, The Huffington Post was targeted with a multimillion-dollar lawsuit by Jonathan Tasini on behalf of thousands of uncompensated bloggers.
+In April 2011, The Huffington Post was targeted with a multimillion-dollar lawsuit by Jonathan Tasini on behalf of thousands of bloggers who had submitted material to the website.
 On March 30, 2012, the suit was dismissed with prejudice by the court, holding that the bloggers had volunteered their services, their compensation being publication.

-In 2015, Wil Wheaton stated that he refused to allow his work to be reused for free on the site.

 The practice of publishing blog posts from unpaid contributors ended in January 2018.
 This transformed the site, which had become notable for featuring extensive sections in a broad range of subjects from a significant number of contributors.
-Some of the contributors included:
+Contributors had included: